LoranceChen/libgit2-travel/README.md

 # libgit2 travel
 test libgit2 library use case mainly for bare repository.

-## Features
+## Features tested
 - create first commit
 - create a commit to exist HEAD commit
 - merge (non-fast forward) two commits in non-conflict situation
 - commit amend only commit message
 - amend commit message and tree
 - create a file in a directory path
+- show commit diffs
-- solve conflict with cleanup and amend file
+- solve conflict with cleanup and amend the conflict file
 - ...

 ## Todo